bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So this is the rough application idea of nesting.
 In this example, it would be a FROST inside the MuSig, but you could also think of arbitrary combinations, like a MuSig inside the MuSig, MuSig inside the FROST, and arbitrary trees you can build.

-Speaker 0: 00:03:22
+Pieter Wuille: 00:03:22

-And in addition, we have other things too, like we have BIP32 derivation, like can you do a FROST setup between participants and then get the next pub out that you can derive multiple keys from that all of them now may be signable.
+And in addition, we have other things too, like we have BIP32 derivation, like can you do a FROST setup between participants and then get the XPUB out that you can derive multiple keys from that all of them now may be signable.
 We believe that's the case, but...

-Speaker 1: 00:03:25
+Tim Ruffing: 00:03:25
 Yeah, and yeah.

-Speaker 0: 00:03:26
+Pieter Wuille: 00:03:26

 Or do use that inside Taproot.
 And this is kind of interesting because that's actually what we today expect people to do.